bootstrapworld/curriculum/lessons/__sample-lesson/langs/en-us/slides.md

 # Order of Operations

+Mathematicians didn’t always agree on the order of operations, but at some point it became important to develop rules to help them work together.

+{.column}

 @image{images/pemdas.png, "The pyramid model of Order of Operations", 300, ""}

-Mathematicians didn’t always agree on the order of operations, but at some point it became important to develop rules to help them work together.

 ---